 - The NBC Summer TV Lineup will be dominated by the 2016 summer Olympics in Rio, but we will also see the return of America’s Got Talent without Judge Howard Stern

 - Fox Summer TV is a bit of mystery right now, but we will continue to follow the news regarding this network

-Our CBS Summer TV Preview centers around the promising TV adaptation of James Patterson’s Zoo, and will also have the highly successful long-running summer TV reality show Big Brother
+- Our CBS Summer TV Preview centers around the return of the TV adaptation of James Patterson’s Zoo, and will also have the highly successful long-running summer TV reality show Big Brother

-The highlight on the Showtime Summer TV Schedule is the return of Ray Donovan
+- The highlight on the Showtime Summer TV Schedule is the return of the critically acclaimed The Affair

 As you can see above, you can search by network or by category using the drop downs, and of course we will review specific summer TV shows on this page below this post.